hl7au/au-fhir-core/input/pagecontent/aucdi.md

 *Figure 1: AUCDI and AU Core Development Approach*
 <br/><br/>

-AU Core provides agreed FHIR formats that support exchange of clinical and administrative data within technical constraints.
-This incorporates an interpretation of AUCDI information requirements undertaken through community consensus.
+An interpretation of AUCDI clinical information requirements undertaken through community consensus is undertaken to define support for the exchange of clinical and administrative data within technical constraints.
 Note that:
 * In any particular release AU Core may not cover all aspects of the defined AUCDI data concepts, especially when AUCDI data concepts are not supported in existing systems.
 * AU Core includes exchange for concepts that are commonly implemented in systems and not included in AUCDI e.g. Patient.name, Practitioner.identifier, Procedure.encounter.
 * AU Core includes data elements not included in AUCDI that are required to make FHIR implementable e.g. Observation.status, Procedure.status, MedicationRequest.intent, Provenance.